 Shortly after turning left, you will come to this sign.

-The route up is marked with white shoe prints with a yellow background and the route down is marked by yellow shoe prints with a white background.
+The route up is marked with white shoe prints on a yellow background and the route down is marked by yellow shoe prints on a white background.

 When you receive your hiking permit from the Langeberg municipality, you will also get a map of the Arangieskop hiking trail.
 Just take note that the newer overnight hut now called Dassiehoek 1 is labelled as Blaauw hoogte Overnight Hut on the map.
 The hut referred to on the map as Dassieshoek Overnight Hut is now called Dassiehoek 2.
 Dassiehoek 2 is located at the entrance to Dassieshoek Nature Reserve.

 Here is a little information on the first overnight hut that you may want to know.

 This hut is the newer of the two huts on offer.
 It looks like it was an old farm house before.
 Overall, it is in a reasonably good condition however there were a few things that needed attention which I will go into further detail later on in this post.
 It is located next to the Dassieshoek Dam, which like most of the dams in Cape Town in 2017, was nearly empty.
 This has thankfully improved of late.

 There is electricity at this hut with lighting and plugs points so that you can charge or run your various electronic devices.